 \subsubsection{Cut-off strategies}

-Many early perfect-rationality models aimed to address market participants' decision making via the use of a \emph{cut-off strategy}.
+Many early perfect-rationality models aimed to address traders' decision-making via the use of a \emph{cut-off strategy}.

-\begin{mydef}When attempting to choose between decision $D_1$ and decision $D_2$ at time $t$, an individual employing a \emph{cut-off strategy} compares the value of a statistic $Z(t)\in\mathbb{R}$ with a cut-off point $z\in\mathbb{R}$, and makes the decision \end{mydef}A cut-off strategy is analogous to a hypothesis test in statistical inference.
-The statistic $Z(t)$ can be any statistic related to $L(t)$, current or recent order flow, the actions of other market participants, and so on.
-For example, a market participant who wishes to place a buy order at time $t$ might decide to submit a buy market order if $s(t)$ is smaller than $5\,\delta p$, or to submit a buy limit order with a relative price of $\Delta = -\delta p$ otherwise.

-Cut-off strategies are not sufficiently rich to model situations where market participants choose outcomes from a range of values, rather than a binary set.
-Nevertheless, cut-off strategies have been used widely in perfect-rationality models, as they drastically reduce the dimensionality of the decision space available to market participants, which is very appealing from the standpoint of tractability.
+\begin{mydef}When choosing between decision $D_1$ and decision $D_2$ at time $t$, an individual employing a \emph{cut-off strategy} compares the value of a statistic $Z(t)$ with a cut-off point $z$ and makes the decision \end{mydef}A cut-off strategy is analogous to a hypothesis test in statistical inference.
+The statistic $Z(t)$ can be any statistic related to $\mathcal{L}(t)$, current or recent order flow, the actions of other traders, and so on.
+For example, a trader who wishes to place a buy order at time $t$ might decide to submit a buy market order if $s(t)$ is smaller than $5\pi$ or to submit a buy limit order otherwise.
+Cut-off strategies often appear in perfect-rationality models because they drastically reduce the dimensionality of the decision space available to traders.
+This is very appealing from the standpoint of tractability.

-To our knowledge, the first model that addressed endogenous decision making between limit and market orders in a setting that resembled limit order trading was due to \textcite{Chakravarty:1995}.
+To our knowledge, the first model that addressed endogenous decision-making between limit orders and market orders in a setting that resembled an LOB was the single-period model of \citet{Chakravarty:1995}.
 First, a market maker arrived and set quotes.
-Then, all other market participants arrived simultaneously and chose between submitting limit or market orders, using a cut-off strategy based on the difference between their private valuation of the asset and the quotes set by the market maker.
-Finally, all trades were executed simultaneously using pro-rata priority (there is no concept of time priority in a single-period framework).
-Although this single-step set-up fails to capture many crucial features of real limit order trading and greatly simplifies the decision process facing market participants, it demonstrated that optimal strategies for informed traders could involve submitting either limit orders or market orders, depending on how the market maker acted.
-This in turn highlighted that endogenous order choice for market participants was a crucial feature of a successful LOB model.
+All other traders then arrived simultaneously and chose between submitting limit or market orders using a cut-off strategy based on the difference between their private valuations of the asset and the quotes set by the market maker.
+Finally, all trades occurred simultaneously using pro-rata priority.\footnote{There is no concept of time priority in a single-period framework.} This model demonstrated that optimal strategies for informed traders could involve submitting either limit orders or market orders, depending on how the market maker acted.
+In turn, this highlighted endogenous order choice for traders as a crucial feature of a successful LOB model.
 However, the inclusion of the designated market maker and the assumption that the market operated for only a single time period poorly reflects trading in real LOBs.